-Latest update on pandemic restrictions, all Shomera operations including the Shomera show area will be closed until Monday, March 8th.
-Given the uncertainty of the times, please check on website closer to the date.
+All Shomera operations continue to be closed until further notice.
+Hopefully this is the final postponement for re-opening, but please check on website closer to the date.
 Do leave an enquiry and we can pick up quickly on return.

 Tired of this…

 Working from Home (WFH) has been a quiet revolution as people balance increasing demands of time, family, commuting restraints with the opportunity technology provides to work from home.